zonque/sockmux-glib/README.md

 # Introduction

-libsockmux is a simple library for muxing data streams on a message base onto a single socket using GIO data types.
-The interface offered to applications is simple and straight forward.
+libsockmux specifies a simple way for muxing messages and data streams onto a single socket for network and local communication streams.

+libsockmux-glib is an implementation of this protocol base using GIO data types and uses glib functions internally.
+The interface offered to applications is very simple and straight forward.

-It should be easy to port the protocol to more languages and environments.
+The protocol uses a 32-bit magic for consitency checks which must be provided when setting up the sender and the receiver.

+# License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+> This program is free software; you can redistribute it and/or modify
+> it under the terms of the GNU Lesser General Public License as
+> published by the Free Software Foundation; either version 2 of the
+> License, or (at your option) any later version.
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU Lesser General Public License for more details.

+#Examples

-An example usually explains things best, so here we go.
+Examples usually explain things best, so here we go.

 ##Receiver example